GM warns tariff could force job cuts, raise cost of cars

-General Motors is warning the Trump administration that a proposed tariff could force the company to cut jobs and raise the price of cars, perhaps by thousands of dollars.
+General Motors is warning the Trump administration that proposed tariffs could force the company to cut jobs and raise the price of cars, perhaps by thousands of dollars.

+The warning, made in a filing Friday with the Commerce Department, comes as America's manufacturers raise serious concerns about the president's trade policies, which they say could jeopardize their businesses at home.

+This week, Harley Davidson said it will shift some production out of the United States due to retaliatory tariffs from Europe.
+Small companies have flooded the Commerce Department with pleas to get out from under steel and aluminum tariffs.

-The administration is considering a tariff on imported cars and car parts.
+GM's letter comes in response to potential tariffs on imported cars and car parts.
 GM (GM) imports parts for cars that it makes in the United States.
 It also imports some cars to sell in the United States.

 "Increased import tariffs could lead to a smaller GM, a reduced presence at home and abroad for this iconic American company, and risk less — not more — U.S. jobs," GM said in the filing.